 Marquee

-Newly opened is Marquee on the Landing, an upscale urban bar and restaurant.
-Marquee is part of the Cunningham Restaurant Group family of establishments around the state.
+Marquee on the Landing is an upscale urban bar and restaurant — part of the Cunningham Restaurant Group family of establishments around the state.
 This luxurious, scratch-kitchen features a wide variety of dishes using locally sourced ingredients and exceptional service.
 Dinner guests can expect mouthwatering dishes like Lamb Shank, Kimchi Meatloaf, and Sous Vide Tomahawk Pork Chops.
 The Poutine is a must-try for people who are french-fry fanatics!

 123 W Columbia St. | (260) 222-7174